gael55x/gael55x/README.md

 ## 🤵 About gael55x
 - 👨‍🎓 A guy who's committed to learning Full-stack technology and Artificial Intelligence
-- 🔭 I’m currently working for Bitwork solutions
+- 🔭 I’m currently working as a Software Engineer for Bitwork solutions
 - 🌱 I’m currently learning Large Language Models, and NextJS
 - 👯 I’m looking to collaborate on an AI project
-- One of my goals is to become an AI engineer soon.
+- One of my goals is to build my AI company soon
-- Ask me about AI
+- Ask me about AI, Cybersecurity, NextJS, and Django
 - 📫 How to reach me: gaille.amolong1@gmail.com
 - ⚡ Fun fact: I wanna sleep